suikan4github/stm32-defects/README.md

 ### How to reproduce
  1. Clone this repository
- 2. Import the project "d002-nucleo-f746-exti" from git repository to the CubeIDE workspace.
+2. Import the project demo program ( see above table ) from git repository to the CubeIDE workspace.
   3. Build and run on NucleoF746ZG

  If the program runs correctly, only the LED2( Blue turn on).
 But we can see both LED2 and 3 ( Blue and Red) turn on.